 It is incumbent on a director to be aware of their company’s financial position at all times, and putting forward a defence that you were unaware of the insolvent situation will carry little weight.
 Failing to realise that a company is in financial difficulties may be regarded as negligent, irresponsible, or proof of ‘unfit conduct’ of directors, which will add to the seriousness of the situation.

 Begbies Traynor offers a same-day consultation free of charge if you are unsure of your company’s financial position.

 If creditors have taken legal action against your company, and you are facing voluntary or compulsory liquidation, your conduct as a director will come under scrutiny during the liquidation process.
 Allegations of fraudulent trading are extremely serious and ramifications include a prison sentence, director disqualification and/or financial penalties.

 The Insolvency Practitioner dealing with the liquidation is obliged to send a report to the Secretary of State on the conduct of directors leading up to the company’s insolvency.
 If fraudulent trading is suspected, as opposed to wrongful trading, it means that directors have been considered to act to deliberately avoid payment of company liabilities.

 Continuing in business, whether that means accepting lines of credit from suppliers, or taking payment on credit from customers knowing that the orders will be unfulfilled, and attempting to maximise the amount of money coming in prior to liquidation, is a serious offence.

-Selling company assets at a price less than market value during the time leading up to liquidation could also be viewed with suspicion by the investigating Insolvency Practitioner or team.
+Selling company assets at a price less than market value during the time leading up to liquidation could also be viewed with suspicion by the investigating Insolvency Practitioner.